 The BEST SHOT YouTube scene sets up the camera for recording movies that are optimized for uploading to YouTube.
-Movies recorded with the YouTube scene are stored in a special folder to make them easy to locate for uploading (page 95).
+Movies recorded with the YouTube scene are stored in a special folder to make them easy to locate for uploading (page 94).
 Maximum recording time while the YouTube scene is selected is 2 minutes.

-Using Scene Information Screen
+■ Using Scene Information Screen

-To find out more about a scene, select it with the boundary on the scene selection screen, and then slide the zoom controller in either direction.
+To find out more about a scene, select it with the boundary on the scene selection screen, and then press the zoom button.

-- To return to the scene menu, slide the zoom controller again. - To scroll between scenes, use [◀] and [▶].

-information screen for the currently selected BEST SHOT scene, press [BS].
+- To return to the scene menu, press the zoom button again. - To scroll between scenes, use [◀] and [▶]. - To configure the camera with the settings for the currently selected scene, press [SET].
+To return to the scene information screen for the currently selected BEST SHOT scene, press [BS].